Esperance Senior High School: History

-The school hit the headlines in 2010 following an incident where a student took a loaded gun to school following an argument with another student.
+In 2010 a student took a loaded gun to school following an argument with another student.

 The 15-year-old was persuaded to lay down his double-barrel shotgun by teachers and police after being spotted walking around the campus with the weapon and was then taken into custody.
 Lawyers representing the boy claimed the student snapped following years of bullying.
 This event marked the first time that a loaded weapon had been taken into a Western Australian school.

 Enrolments at the school have been reasonably steady over the past few years with 932 in 2007, 1044 in 2008, 1063 in 2009, 925 in 2010, 887 in 2011 and 880 in 2012.

-A fire that was started on February 13, 2024 burnt a small section of the agricultural block, on the outskirts of the school.
+A fire started on 13 February 2024 burnt a small section of the agricultural block, on the outskirts of the school.
 Following the immediate evacuation of all staff and students, the blaze was quickly contained by local firefighters.

 Staffing

-The school has a principal, two deputies, three program coordinators (Student Services, Agriculture and School Planning and Curriculum Development), two heads of learning areas in the arts and technology and enterprise - and five heads of department for English, mathematics, science, society and environment and health and physical education.
-There are teachers-in-charge of curriculum areas, including music, languages (French and Wangkatja), vocational education and training (VET), home economics, computing and business.
+The school has a principal, two deputies, three program coordinators (Student Services, Agriculture and School Planning and Curriculum Development), two heads of learning areas in the arts and technology and enterprise, and five heads of department for English, mathematics, science, society and environment and health and physical education.
+There are teachers-in-charge of curriculum areas, including music, languages (French and Wangkatja), vocational education and training, home economics, computing and business.
 A Follow the Dream coordinator, Clontarf Football Academy staff and Aboriginal and Islander Education Officers support the school's Aboriginal students, and a library manager oversees the Esperance Community Education Campus Library and Learning Centre.

 There are approximately 90 teaching staff and 30 non-teaching staff at the school.

-The Student Services Coordinator manages pastoral care and behaviour management programs, and supports students and those staff with specific responsibilities in the student services field.
+The Student Services Coordinators manage pastoral care and positive behaviour management programs, and supports students and those staff with specific responsibilities in the student services field.
 Other members of the Student Services team include three senior school year coordinators, three Junior Campus team leaders, the Aboriginal and Islander Education officers, the chaplain, the youth education officer, the faction leader, the nurse, the students-at-risk coordinator, mentors and the school psychologist.